mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 `bonsai train start` turns on/enables training mode for the current BRAIN.
 The BRAIN trains whenever a simulator is connected.

-When training locally, if the simulator is disconnected, the BRAIN remains in training mode, and it will train again where it left off when the simulator is reconnected up to an hour after being disconnected.
+When training locally, if the simulator disconnects, the BRAIN remains in training mode, and it will train again where it left off when the simulator reconnects (up to an hour after being disconnected).

-If `bonsai train start --remote` is used, then the simulator will run remotely on Bonsai's servers for supported simulators.
+If `bonsai train start --remote` is used, then the simulator will run remotely on Bonsai's servers for [supported simulators][3].

-## bonsai train stop
+## bonsai train resume

 ```
-$ bonsai train stop --help
+$ bonsai train resume --help
-Usage: bonsai train stop [OPTIONS] BRAIN_NAME
+Usage: bonsai train resume [OPTIONS]

-  Stops training on the specified BRAIN.
+  Resume training on the specified BRAIN.

 Options:
-  --brain TEXT    Override to target another BRAIN.
+  --brain TEXT    Override to target another BRAIN
   --project TEXT  Override to target another project directory.
+  --remote        Resume simulator remotely on Bonsai's servers.
   -h, --help      Show this message and exit.
 ```

-`bonsai train stop` turns off training mode for the current BRAIN.
+`bonsai train resume` resumes training on an existing trained version of a BRAIN.
+You can stop and resume a BRAIN as needed.

 ## bonsai train status